TERRA FIRMA BUILT INFINIS INTO ONE OF THE LEADING INDEPENDENT UK RENEWABLE ENERGY GENERATORS

 - In late 2013, Infinis refinanced its entire operational wind portfolio with a secured term loan facility, reducing the cost of debt by over 200 basis points.
 The transaction was named ‘European Onshore Wind Deal of the Year 2013’ by Project Finance Magazine.

-Status of Investment: The Infinis investment is partially realised.
+Status of Investment: The Infinis investment is fully realised.
 In November 2013, Infinis Energy plc successfully completed an IPO and its shares commenced unconditional trading on the Main Market of the London Stock Exchange.
 Terra Firma (through its holding vehicle Monterey Capital II Sàrl) sold a 30 per cent stake to institutional and retail investors.
 At the end of 2015, Terra Firma (through its holding vehicle Monterey Capital II Sàrl) acquired the shares that it did not already own to regain full control of Infinis.
-In December 2016, Infinis sold its landfill gas activities to 3i Infrastructure plc.
+In December 2016, Infinis sold its landfill gas activities to 3i Infrastructure plc, and in May 2017 the onshore wind business was sold to J.P Morgan Asset Management.

 Play the video to learn more about Infinis